SofaComplianceRobotics/Emio.CoreAssets/labs/introduction/sections/3_letstryemio.md

 |:------------------------------------------------------------------------:|
 |                 **Play / Pause, Step, and Reload buttons**                        |

-Once you're ready, select the *Live Control* workbench and toggle the *Simulation / Robot* button, which is above the *Play* button, to connect and send the command to the robot.
+Once you're ready, check that you are in the *Live Control* workbench and toggle the *Simulation / Robot* button, which is above the *Play* button, to connect and send the command to the robot.

 **3. Pilot the robot:**